haiqiang-zhang/BookShelf-Web-App/README.md

 We will continuous develop the web app in the future.

 l will introduce the features of each unit separately in _**Report.pdf**_.

+Now the web app support database by SQLite.

 ## Python version